specialunderwear/django-easymode/docs/index.md

 * Each update to the development status will increase the first digit. (eg beta or alpha or production ready)
 * Each new feature will increase the second digit.
 * Each bugfix or refactor will increase the last digit
+* An update to a 'big' digit, resets the 'smaller' digits.